seud0nym/tch-gui-unhide/utilities/README.md

 Usage: ./reset-to-factory-defaults-with-root [options]

 Options:
- -b           Make a full backup of your booted bank configuration (requires attached USB device).
+ -b               Make a full backup of your booted bank configuration
+                    (requires attached USB device).
- -c           Disable CWMP configuration during first boot after reset.
- -e           Disable any 'noexec' flags on USB mounted filesystems.
- -f filename  Flash 'filename' into the mounted bank ($BOOTED) after reset and
+ -c               Disable CWMP configuration during first boot after reset -e               Disable any 'noexec' flags on USB mounted filesystems -f filename      Flash 'filename' into the mounted bank ($BOOTED) after reset
-                before reboot.
+                    and before reboot.
 If 'filename' ends with .rbi, it will be unpacked first, either to an attached USB device, or /tmp if no USB detected.
  -i               Keep existing IP address after reset and reboot.
  -I n.n.n.n       Use IP address n.n.n.n after reset and reboot.
  -k               Keep existing SSH keys after reset and reboot.
  -p password      Set the password after reset and reboot.
-If not specified, it
+If not specified,
-                defaults to root.
+                    it defaults to root.
  -v               Show the reset script after it has been written.
  -y               Bypass confirmation prompt (answers 'y').
  -n               Do NOT reboot.
- -U           Download the latest version of reset-to-factory-defaults-with-root from GitHub.
+ -U               Download the latest version of $SCRIPT from GitHub.
+ --save-defaults  Saves the command line options (except -f and -y) as defaults
+                    When specified, NO changes are applied to the device --no-defaults    Ignores any saved defaults for this execution
 ```

 ## set-optimal-bank-plan